waste-of-kindergarten/xpython37-v0.1/python/Doc/library/time.rst

    CPU time of the current thread.
 It does not include time elapsed during sleep.
 It is thread-specific by definition.
-The reference point of the returned value is undefined, so that only the difference between the results of two calls in the same thread is valid.
+The reference point of the returned value is undefined, so that only the difference between the results of consecutive calls in the same thread is valid.

    .. availability::  Windows, Linux, Unix systems supporting
       ``CLOCK_THREAD_CPUTIME_ID``.